Frequently asked questions

 No. This is simply impossible and would cause problems.

-It is always best to pump up first and only then horizontally (and preferably on a slope: approx. 1 cm slope per meter).
+It is always best to pump up first and only then horizontally (and preferably on a slope: between 1 cm and 3 cm slope per horizontal metre).

 No. Broyeur pumps do not actually suck wastewater at all.